Reweighted ensemble dynamics simulations: theory, improvement, and application: Introduction

 The article is organized as follows.
-In sect.~\ref{sec:theory}, we re-derive the central results of WED which was briefly presented in our previous paper~\cite{GongZ2009}.
-In sect.~\ref{sec:improve}, we discuss approximations of WED, such as, the completeness of basis functions, the effects of the unique free parameter, and present some tactics for facilitating applications of WED to improve statistical errors.
-In sect.~\ref{sec:results}, we discuss the application of WED in solved dipeptide at room temperature and low temperature.
+In sect.~\ref{sec:theory}, we briefly represent the main formula of the RED, then we discuss a few keys in the RED, such as selection of basis functions, the effects of unique parameters, and the improvement of statistical errors.
+In sect.~\ref{sec:results}, we illustrate the application of the RED in two-dimensional multiple-well potentials and in solved dipeptides.
 A short conclusion is given in sect.~\ref{sec:conclud}.
-Finally, different trajectory re-weighting methods, and application of WED in a system with multiple-state transition network and a system with entropic-dominated states are presented in the Appendix.
+The simulation and analyse details are presented in the Appendix.